han-anag/phantpaign_host/content/Worldbuilding/High Elves.md

 High Elves are less akin to most of the races in the universe, and more of guardian entities that live mortal lives.
-They were created by The Weaver to help mortals in the [[War of the Corrupted Threads]].
+They were created by The Weaver to help mortals in the [[War of the Frayed Threads]].
 After the war, the remaining High Elves scattered.
 Some integrated with mortal societies, taking up roles as religious leaders or spiritual guides.
 Others formed secluded communities with other High Elves.
 A rare few decided to live completely alone, remaining with neither mortals, spirits, or other High Elves.

 # Basic Information